thitemple/thecodingtemple.dev/_posts/2015-08-16-talking-about-es2015-the-let-and-const-keywords.md

 console.log(NAME); // Thiago
 {% endhighlight %}

-A constant must be initialize at the moment of the declaration and its value cannot be changed.
+A constant must be initialized at the moment of the declaration and its value cannot be changed.

 {% highlight js %}
 const MY_CONST; //SyntaxError: missing = in const declaration